thriveweb/sailinginparadise/content/defaultPages/2022-06-29-pre-arrival-info.md

   \- You will need to bring any food, drinks, decorations etc with you on arrival.
 Unfortunately we are not able to accept early deliveries.

-  \- We welcome any attire on board the vessels so please dress however you feel comfortable, winter evenings a jacket is advisable.
-Shoes will need to be slipped off prior to boarding :)

   \- If you are planning to BYO, please don't forget to bring any plates, cutlery, napkins etc if required.
 Please make sure any cups are **non-breakable**.
 We will provide esky's with ice